orenlenchner/Games/README.md

-Gun Brawl is a game by Oren Lenchner
+Gun Brawl is a game by Oren Lenchner.

 #### Libraries ####

-The program uses the following libraries:
+The program uses the following libraries: SDL2, OpenGL (GLEW and glm), SDL_TTF (fonts).
-SDL2
-OpenGL (GLEW and glm)
-SDL_TTF (fonts)

 #### Credits ####